tatsuyax25/hw-tracker/README.md

 <details open>
 <summary>How to Use</summary>

-1. Click on "Todos" in the nav bar.
+1. Click on `Todos` in the nav bar.

 2. Click on "Create a Todo" in the nav bar.